 22 Law Drive

 P.O.
 Box 2300

 In the United States, the ASME A17.1/CSA B44-07 code deals strictly with elevators, escalators, and other forms of vertical and horizontal transportation.
 Model building codes that pertain to elevators include the International Building Code (IBC), as well as certain state or local jurisdictional amendments to the IBC.
-In Canada, the prevailing model building code is the Canadian Building Code along with certain provincial amendments.
-In addition to the code requirements of the elevator and model building codes, elevator code requirements are found in the National Electric Code (NEC), the National Fire Protection Association Code (NFPA-72E, NFPA 101, and NFPA 5000), and state (province) and local ordinances.
+In Canada, the prevailing model building code is the National Building Code of Canada 2015, along with certain provincial amendments.
+In addition to the code requirements of the elevator and model building codes, elevator code requirements are found in the National Electrical Code (NEC); the National Fire Protection Association (NFPA) codes NFPA-72, NFPA 101, NFPA-13, and NFPA 5000; and state (province) and local ordinances.

-In the United States, accessibility requirements accommodating the mobility impaired are outlined in the International Code Council/American National Standards Institute code (ANSI A117.1-2009) and the Americans with Disabilities Act (ADA), although the ADA is civil rights legislation and not a building code per se.
-In Canada, the Canadian Elevator Code CSA B44, Section E outlines standards that affect vertical transportation design, installation, and operation.
+In the United States, accessibility requirements accommodating the mobility impaired are outlined in the IBC, the International Code Council/ANSI code A117.1, and the Americans with Disabilities Act (ADA), although the ADA is civil rights legislation and is not a building code per se.
+In Canada, the Canadian elevator code CSA B44, Section E, outlines standards that affect vertical transportation design, installation, and operation.

 Elevators, escalators, and other forms of vertical transportation equipment represent a significant investment in a building’s infrastructure.
 They require routine maintenance to operate safely, reliably, and properly, and to maximize their useful service life.
 Most owners and facilities managers of elevators, escalators, and other vertical transportation systems will contract with the elevator provider or other qualified elevator service providers for routine preventive maintenance, callback service, and periodic code-required Category 1 and Category 5 safety inspections because of the liability associated with these types of public transportation systems.

 Elevator and Escalator Maintenance Contracts